James Deen: Personal life

-Rape and sexual misconduct allegations
+Rape and Sexual Misconduct allegations

 On November 28, 2015, Deen was accused on Twitter of rape by the pornographic actress and writer Stoya, with whom he had previously been in a romantic relationship.
 Deen denied the allegations, calling them "false", "egregious", and "defamatory".
 Deen's former girlfriend Joanna Angel was one of the first performers to tweet support for Stoya.
 On The Jason Ellis Show, Angel accused Deen of being abusive during their six-year relationship.

 In total, nine women came forward with allegations of abuse and unnecessarily rough sex during scenes.
 The allegations included claims that Deen forcibly had anal sex with a woman during a non-anal scene, that he physically restrained and hit several women, and forced one woman's face into his crotch to "sniff his testicles".
 Amber Rayne said that during a shoot, Deen punched her in the face and caused her anus to bleed with violent anal sex.

 Due to the allegations, Kink.com, Evil Angel, and HardX.com severed all ties with Deen, stating that "consent is sacrosanct".
 The Frisky cancelled Deen's sexual advice column and removed advertisements for and links to Deen's official site from previously published editions.
 Deen voluntarily resigned as chairman of the Adult Performer Advocacy Committee.

-In December 2015, an article in The Daily Beast referred to Deen as the "Bill Cosby of porn".
+In December 2015, an article in The Daily Beast referred to Deen as the "Bill Cosby of porn", while the feminist site We Hunted the Mammoth wrote that James Deen seemed to be "a perfect example" of a missing stair.
 Deen later gave an interview to The Daily Beast where he stated he was "baffled" by the accusations and denied or offered counter-explanations for them.

+In 2016, Deen and his production company faced a $77,875 fine for violating a California safety law by failing to provide condoms for performers, failing to disclose safety records, and other violations.

 In July 2017, director Maria Demopoulos filed a lawsuit against Deen for blocking the distribution of a documentary that addresses the numerous rape and sexual assault allegations against him by stealing legal releases from her office.